Tyler Thigpen

-Tyler Beckham Thigpen (born April 14, 1984) is a former American football quarterback.
-Thigpen was drafted out of Coastal Carolina University in the seventh round of the 2007 NFL Draft (217th overall) by the Minnesota Vikings.
+Tyler Beckham Thigpen (born April 14, 1984) is an American former professional football player who was a quarterback in the National Football League (NFL).
+He played college football for the Coastal Carolina Chanticleers and was selected by the Minnesota Vikings in the seventh round of the 2007 NFL draft.

-He was the first quarterback to play for the Coastal Carolina Chanticleers football team.
+He was the first quarterback to play for the Coastal Carolina.
 He led the Chanticleers program to a 30–8 record as their starting quarterback.
 Thigpen holds the single-season and career passing records in most major statistical categories at Coastal Carolina.

 He saw his most extensive action as a starting quarterback for the Kansas City Chiefs in 2008.
 Thigpen recorded 22 touchdowns (18 passing, 3 rushing, and 1 receiving) against 12 interceptions in 11 starts, though the Chiefs were 1–10 in that span.

-Grew up in Newberry County youth football program.

-Early years
+Early life

 Thigpen was born in Winnsboro, South Carolina, and he attended Fairfield Central High School, where he played on the football team.
 He became an All-South Carolina selection as a senior running back.
 In addition to running back, Thigpen played wide receiver and punter in high school.

-Grew up playing football in the Newberry County Youth Sports.
+He grew up playing football in the Newberry County Youth Sports.